Kitware/ParaView/.gitlab/issue_templates/new-release.md

 <!--
 If making a non-RC release:

+  - [ ] Request update of version number in "Download Latest Release" text on www.kitware.org
-  - [ ] Update link to ParaView Guide PDF at https://www.paraview.org/paraview-guide/
+  - [ ] Request update of link to ParaView Guide PDF at https://www.paraview.org/paraview-guide/
   - [ ] Move unclosed issues to next release milestone in GitLab -->